INSPIRE-MIF/caniuse/docs/geoJSON.md

 ***Test expected outcome:***

-position_default content is shown
+the content of the 'position_default' property is shown

 ### Arrays

 ***Test purpose:***

-Assess that the software can read and display a list of simple properties - Check if there are there any limitations in the number of array elements and that these can be used in styling and further processing
+Assess if the software can read and display a list of simple properties - Check if there are there any limitations in the number of array elements and that these can be used in styling and further processing

 ***Test IDs:***